Cutty Sark (yacht)

-Not to be confused with the famous tea clipper, the private steam yacht Cutty Sark was built, from plates originally destined for an S class destroyer, by Yarrow and Co Ltd of Scotstoun for Major Henry Keswick (1870–1928) of Jardine’s.
+Not to be confused with the famous tea clipper, the private steam yacht Cutty Sark was built, from plates originally destined for an S class destroyer, by Yarrow and Co Ltd of Scotstoun for Major Henry Keswick (1870–1928) of Jardine's.
 She was launched on 18 March 1920.

 She had a length of 263 ft; beam of 25 ft and draught of 16 ft, and a gross registered tonnage of 883.
 Originally she had 4 Yarrow turbines of 5000 BHP giving her a speed of 24 kn.
 Though fast, she was uncomfortable in anything like a sea.

 Circumnavigation

-Major Keswick took her on a round the world voyage to visit Jardine’s interests in the Far East.
+Major Keswick took her on a round the world voyage to visit Jardine's interests in the Far East.
 She left Stranraer on 4 November 1920 and arrived back at that port on 26 July 1921.
 The route followed was through the Mediterranean to the Far East, arriving in Hong Kong on 20 January 1921, and finally leaving Yokohama for home via Panama on 25 May 1921.
-Whilst in the Far East she visited Korea, Hankow, Wei-Hai-Wei, Tsingtao, Tientsin, Kurhashi-shima, Awashima and Shodoshima.
+Whilst in the Far East she visited Korea, Hankou, Weihaiwei, Qingdao, Tianjin, Kurhashi-shima, Awashima and Shōdoshima.
 The longest non-stop run was 3391 nmi from Yokohama to Honolulu.